-This complex evolution of the specialty of Infectious Diseases has been summarised in other key publications.
-There is close collaboration between the UEMS Sections/Board of Infectious Diseases and the relatively new Section/Board of Medical Microbiology, with attempts to harmonise curricula wherever possible.
-Both sections have promoted the recent creation of the UEMS Multidisciplinary Joint Committee (MJC) in Infection Control.
-Joint training in Infectious Disease and Medical Microbiology is only compulsory in one country (Turkey) and optional in the UK.
-In the UK, the first 2 years of specialist training are now shared between ID and MM.
-Otherwise, a shorter period of training in MM is essential within the whole Infectious Disease curriculum in all countries.
-There is close collaboration with the ESCMID, particularly the Professional Affairs Subcommittee (PAS), the Trainees Association of ESCMID (TAE), European Committee on Infection Control (EUCIC) and ESCMID Study Group for Antimicrobial Stewardship (ESGAP).
+MM is essential within the whole Infectious Disease curriculum in all countries.
+There is close collaboration with the ESCMID, particularly the Professional Affairs Subcommittee (PAS)8, the Trainees Association of ESCMID (TAE), European Committee on Infection Control (EUCIC)9 and European Study Group for Antimicrobial Stewardship (ESGAP)10.
 ESCMID is the main specialist society for both specialties within Europe and has sponsored 4 major workshops on training in infectionspecialties since 1999 in conjunction with UEMS sections, in addition to dedicated symposia and workshops on training matters at the annual Conference of the Society (ECCMID).
-Working papers and publications from these meetings can be accessed via the ESCMID website.
+Working papers and publications from these meetings can be accessed via the ESCMID website11.
 The urgent need to improve standards in antimicrobial stewardship and infection control in all areas of healthcare is recognised by all infection specialists and the new curriculum has been revised to take this into account.
 An understanding of Public Health is integral to specialist practice but joint training is not defined.

 Tropical Medicine is a related specialty that is independently recognised by a small number of national regulatory bodies but not at UEMS level.
 This may encompass practice outside Europe in resource poor settings, as well as specialist expertise in the care of patients with imported exotic infections and related specialist laboratory expertise.
 In most of Europe Tropical Medicine is a subspecialty of Infectious Diseases.
 The Infectious Disease curriculum outlines the competencies expected of all Infectious Disease specialists in managing imported infections in travellers and migrants and in providing pre-travel advice.
-It suggests some optional requirements for trainees seeking specific recognition as having additional expertise in Tropical Medicine, but does not elaborate on these in detail.
+It suggests optional requirements for trainees seeking specific recognition as having additional expertise in Tropical Medicine, but does not elaborate on these in detail.

-Monitoring of national recognition of the specialty, implementation of the previous specialty "Chapter 6" and the numbers of trainees in specialist training has been carried out on a yearly basis by the Section and Board, sometimes complemented by similar surveys performed through ESCMID.
+Monitoring of national recognition of the specialty, implementation of the previous specialty "Chapter 6" and the numbers of trainees in specialist training has been carried out on a yearly basis by the Section and Board, sometimes complemented by similar surveys performed through ESCMID2.
 Current and future monitoring will be through combined efforts.
 There is still substantial variation across Europe in both the structure of specialist practice and the timing and amount of training in General Medicine expected of a trainee seeking to become an Infectious Disease specialist.
 This is also reflected in the different structures of dedicated specialist societies in each member state.

-Trainee (TAE) surveys of conditions and aspirations for ID/MM trainees in Europe have recently been published, assessing conditions among different European countries.
+Trainee (TAE) surveys of conditions and aspirations for ID/MM trainees in Europe have recently been published 13,14, assessing conditions among different European countries.
 These emphasized: the perceived need for better coordination and harmonization of training across Europe; the need for consistent, fair and transparent methods of assessment of progress during training; adequate time for training/learning as well as service work; the need for proper training for supervisors; and provision for trainee feedback on performance of trainers and training programmes.

-The European model(s) of training can be compared to the Australasian combined model, which is variously implemented in different states in Australia, and North American models of training.
+The European model(s) of training can be compared to the Australasian combined model, which is variously implemented in different states in Australia, and North American models of training 15.
 Infectious Diseases is a recognised clinical specialty or subspecialty in most European countries, in Australia and New Zealand, the United States of America, Canada, most countries in Central and South America and in the Middle East.
 Although training programmes are heterogeneous in different European countries, the Infectious Diseases Section of UEMS is working to harmonise them.
-In 1998, the EBID recommended a 6-year training period, similar to that of other medical specialties, including 2 years of general internal medicine training and 2 years of specific training Since then the emphasis has shifted from mandated duration of training programmes to requiring the provision of a programme that allows for adequate learning opportunities for the trainee and assessment that the trainee has achieved the designated competencies to practice at specialist level.
+In 1998, the EBID recommended a 6-year training period, similar to that of other medical specialties, including